auditOne/documentation/markdowns/Cosmos_ecosystem_research_report.md

 ![Staking Ratio](https://user-images.githubusercontent.com/95366163/181470401-8dd2032e-b34b-43bd-b6a3-a8915582ac32.png)

 When looking at a chain’s staking ratio, the rankings completely change.
 Based on the above chart, Persistence is now the leader, boasting a staking ratio of 86% of its $XPRT token.
 It’s then followed by Band Protocol, Akash Network, Cosmos Hub, Juno and Secret.
-The higher a network’s staking ratio, the more secure it becomes.
+Considering a the same token price, the higher a network’s staking ratio, the more secure it becomes.

 ### Staking Rewards